Download App

 It had been the only piece that a large tentacle had pulled at from beneath the depths.

-"The-boy-who-lived," Harry began, "what's that all about?" he asked.
+"The boy who lived," Harry began, "what's that all about?" he asked.

-"Don't tell me you're even reading history books instead of practising potions," Penny said, aghast, from where she sat up to his right.
+"Don't tell me you're even reading history books instead of practising Potions," Penny said, aghast, from where she sat up to his right.
 Harry shrugged unapologetically.

 "It sounded interesting," he justified, although to be fair he hadn't needed to crack open a history book to know about the story.
-He'd overheard it in Diagon alley easily enough.
+He'd overheard it in Diagon Alley easily enough.
 None of the history books in the Hogwarts library were actually modern enough to cover the most recent war, unfortunately.
 He'd checked.
 Which meant that this was something he would have to try to figure out elsewhere.
 Unless his classmates were able to give a valid rendition of what he was interested in.
-Which was doubtful, seeing as they'd been three years old when the war had happened.
+Which was doubtful, seeing as they'd been two years old when the war had happened.

 "Why target the Longbottoms?"